-- Importance of industry academia linkage: States shared interest in incorporating a model similar to XLr8 Andhra Pradesh Technology Business Accelerator.
-XIr8 is a joint venture between IC2 Institute and AP Innovation Society and has completed its first four-month acceleration cycle for 33 Indian technology companies. - Establishing India mentor network: Experts from TiE Global suggested the need for establishing an India Mentor Network (affiliated to Government of India) where mentors can participate and share their learnings with various Startups.
-As part of this exercise, it was proposed to collaborate with industry associations like FICCI, CII, ASSOCHAM to onboard their key sector experts for building a similar model like TiE.
+• Importance of industry academia linkage: States shared interest in incorporating a model similar to XLr8 Andhra Pradesh Technology Business Accelerator.
+XIr8 is a joint venture between IC2 Institute and AP Innovation Society and has completed its first four-month

+• Establishing India mentor network: Experts from TiE Global suggested the need for establishing an India Mentor Network (affiliated to Government of India) where mentors can participate and share their learnings with various Startups.
+As part of this exercise, it was proposed to collaborate with industry associations like FICCI, CII, ASSOCHAM to onboard

-- Need for international exposure to Startups or entrepreneurs: Stakeholders emphasized on importance of providing international exposure to Startups to help them learn from the mature ecosystem like Silicon Valley and build network. - Development of Fab Labs: Stakeholders also suggested the need for developing fab labs (small scale workshops offering digital fabrication) to promote innovation.
+- Need for international exposure to Startups or entrepreneurs: Stakeholders emphasized • on importance of providing international exposure to Startups to help them learn from the mature ecosystem like Silicon Valley and build network. - Development of Fab Labs: Stakeholders also suggested the need for developing fab labs • (small scale workshops offering digital fabrication) to promote innovation.
 Fab Lab set up in Ahmedabad may be visited and similar model can be adopted by every state. - Easing Regulation: Many stakeholders highlighted that investors are usually not willing to invest in Startups incorporated in India and companies are not willing to acquire Startups here due to regulatory constraints.
 It was suggested that the Government shall focus on creating environment that attracts foreign capital.
 Additionally, IPR transfer issues that result in companies to incorporate their company outside of India shall be addressed to enable ease of doing business.